nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/overview.md

 In the request you must specify:

- - The logical namespace and table name to query.
+ - The namespace and table name to query.
  - One or more attributes to retrieve
  - Zero or more attribute-value pairs that set the filter criteria for the query.
  - An "Exact Match" indicator to control how the filter criteria is interpreted.
 If Exact Match is false then wildcards can be used in the values of the attribute value pairs.